AdobeDocs/experience-manager-forms-cloud-service.en/help/import-export-forms-templates.md

 ## Export a workflow application {#export-a-workflow-application}

-You can use AEM package manger to export workflow applications.
+You can use the package manager to export workflow applications.
 The procedure is as listed below:

 1. Open AEM Forms package manager.
 URL of package manager is `https://[server]:[port]/crx/packmgr`.
 1. Click **[!UICONTROL Create Package]**.
 The **[!UICONTROL New Package]** dialog box appears.